Baltimore’s Inclusive & Woke Museums

 ADMISSION: Modest fee

 DAYS & HOURS: Tue-Sat 9a-6p

 ADDRESS: 1601-03 East North Avenue, Baltimore, MD

 Reginald Lewis Maryland Museum of African American History & Culture

 DESCRIPTION: A Top-Tier Museum and Cultural Center; In 2005, this compelling black culture museum opened to great acclaim for its stylish architecture and close proximity to Baltimore Inner Harbor.
 It is made possible by the generous philanthropy of his widow Loida Lewis.
 Reginald Lewis (1942-1993), a Baltimore native, was the first African-American to build a billion-dollar company.
-The award-winning architectural team of Frelon Group/RTKL joint-ventured to create a building the evokes a complex range of emotions at every angle, day or night.
-As a Smithsonian Institution Affiliate, museum exhibitions give a high-quality presentation of Maryland African-American heritage of perseverance and triumph.
+The award-winning architectural team of Frelon Group/RTKL joint-ventured to create a building that evokes a complex range of emotions at every angle, day or night.
+As a Smithsonian Institution Affiliate, museum exhibitions give a high-quality presentation of Maryland’s African-American heritage of perseverance and triumph.
 Three galleries trace the African American communities in Maryland: Labor and the Black Experience Black Art and Intellect.
 Traveling exhibitions are often hosted for 3 to 5 months.
 The Black Lives Matter exhibit was particularly moving.
-This multi-level museum has space to host for special events and includes an attractive Museum Café.
+This multi-level museum has space to host special events and includes an attractive Museum Café.
 The well-stocked Museum Store almost dares your conscience to leave without a purchase.
 There are many great gifts, only limited by your imagination.
 If your itinerary includes the Baltimore Inner Harbor, this is a must-visit.

 ADMISSION: modest fee